tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-QueryAPI.md

+# Azure Time Series Insights Query API

+This document describes various query APIs.
+For the details of input format, see [Query Syntax](time-series-insights-reference-Query-Syntax.md).

-﻿# Common Headers and Parameters
+#﻿# Common Headers and Parameters

-For authentication and authorization, valid OAuth2.0 Bearer token must be passed in `Authorization` header.
+For authentication and authorization, valid OAuth2.0 Bearer token must be passed in [Authorization header](/rest/api/#create-the-request).
+The token must be issued to `https://api.timeseries.azure.com/` resource (also known as "audience" in the token).

 Optional request headers:
 - `x-ms-client-request-id` - a client request id.
 Service logs this ID.
 Allows to trace operation end-to-end across services.
 - `x-ms-client-session-id` - a client session id.
 Service logs this ID.
-Allows to trace group of operations end-to-end across services.
+Allows to trace a group of related operations end-to-end across services.
 - `x-ms-client-application-name` - name of the application that generated this request.
 Service logs this value.

 Response headers:
 - `x-ms-request-id` - server generated request ID.
 Can be used to contact Microsoft to investigate a particular request.

-# Get Environments API
+## Get Environments API

 `GET https://api.timeseries.azure.com/environments?api-version=2016-12-12`